 Please increase ventilation in the room

-I generally allow 1hr per person as some people take more time and some less so it always balances out and I always aim to have everyone ready an hour before you leave, this is to allow time to get dressed, have some pictures taken, a toast and do final touch-ups.
-You make think this is a lot of time but trust me you need this hour on the morning as time flies!!!
+I generally allow 1hr per person as some people take more time and some less so it always balances out and I always aim to have everyone ready 30mins to an hour before you leave, this is to allow time to get dressed, have some pictures taken and do final touch-ups.
+You make think this is a lot of time but trust me you need this on the morning, time flies!!!

-I always advise everyone in your bridal party to have their own lipstick & powder with them for any touch-ups throughout the day.
+I advise everyone in your bridal party to have their own lipstick & powder with them for any touch-ups throughout the day.

 Charlotte Tilbury has some gorgeous mini lip kits and lipsticks perfect for you and your bridesmaid's bags.

 Sculpted by Aimee have beautiful shades in their lip duo pens which are double ended pencil and lipstick in one.

 My favourite powders for top-ups are Mac Mineralise Skinfinish and Charlotte Tilbury Airbrush Flawless Powder - this comes in a mini travel size too!

 Always use your own skincare on the morning - don't try anything new, it can be very tempting to try one of your bridal parties amazing product they rave about, but it may not agree with you and your skin so stick to what you know, as the last thing you would want is a reaction on the morning.

 If you would like to use any hydrating face masks/eye patches on the morning or the night before same thing goes - make sure it is a brand you have used before and nothing new.